ALTIBASE/Documents/Manuals/Altibase_trunk/eng/iSQL_Eng.md

 2.  environment variables (ALTIBASE_PORT_NO, ALTIBASE_NLS_USE)
 3.  server settings file (altibase.properties)

 Therefore, when it is desired to connect using options other than those that have been previously set, the command-line options can be used, so that it is not necessary to change the settings in the server setting file or the environment variables.

 If any options have not been set, when iSQL is executed for the first time, the user will be prompted to enter the corresponding variables.
 At this time, it is essential to enter values that are valid and follow the proper format, otherwise iSQL may not run properly.

 However, if the NLS_USE option in particular has not been set, no command prompt will appear at the time of execution.
 Instead, US7ASCII will be used, and a connection attempt will be made.
 In this case, if the character set of the database is not US7ASCII, the application will not execute properly, or some of the user’s data may become corrupted.
 Thus it is paramount that NLS_USE be set to a suitable value for the usage environment.

-In order to ensure stable iSQL operation, we recommend that the following environment variables be set: • ALTIBAS
+In order to ensure stable iSQL operation, we recommend that the following environment variables be set: • ALTIBASE

 -   ALTIBASE_HOME : the path to a server or client installation
 -   ALTIBASE_PORT_NO : the port number to use to connect to the server